telerik/xaml-docs/controls/radrichtextbox/features/merge-documents/raddocumentmerger.md

 # RadDocumentMerger Overview

-**RadDocumentMerger** introduces an API that enables users to merge two RadDocument instances or append them.
-When performing similar operations, you may encounter conflicts between the different settings of both documents.
-Such conflicts could be customized and resolved with the provided by **RadDocumentMerger** settings.
+**RadDocumentMerger** introduces an API that enables users to merge two RadDocument instances or append them to each other.
+When performing merging operations, you may encounter conflicts between the different settings of two documents.
+Such conflicts can be resolved/avoided by changing the settings of **RadDocumentMerger**.

 ## Create a RadDocumentMerger